Pimmz/Project-1/README.md

 - [HTML](https://stackoverflow.com/) used to assist with styles throughout the site.
 - [HTML](https://stackoverflow.com/) used to assist with styles throughout the site.
 - [CSS/HTML](https://coolors.co/generate) used to assist with the choice of colours through the site.
-- [Images](https://www.pexels.com/) used to assist with picking the right photo for the Home page.
-- [Images](https://www.shutterstock.com) used to assist with picking the right photo for the services page.
-- [Images](https://www.pexels.com/) used to assist with picking the right photo for the review page.
-- [Images](https://www.rightmove.co.uk/) used to highlight our catchment area in their map section